Today's Potato Quote:

 Recent and Current Research Topics Supervised

-I am happy to supervise postgraduate research on topics concerned with the cultural history of colonial and 19th-century Spanish America.
-I have also supervised projects related to the history of masculinities, femininities and race in the USA.
+I am happy to consider postgraduate supervisions on topics concerned with the cultural history of food, as well as the history of colonial and nineteenth-century Spanish America.
 Here are some of the topics and students I have supervised, co-supervised and advised: